Is counselling right for you?

 I believe people often have more choices available than they may realise.
 Sharing our experience with someone who will listen with empathy and understanding, can help open up new perspectives for us.
 Events that happened in the past can’t be changed, but how we respond to them in the present can be.

 Every person is unique and I tailor my therapeutic approach to each individual.
+The same when I work with couples or other relationships.
 We all have different ways of experiencing the world and what works well for one person may not be right for another.
 I draw from a range of what are known as Humanistic approaches, including Person Centred, Gestalt, Transactional Analysis and Redecision Therapy.

 Working with both men and women